lzap/image-builder-packer/README.md

     make test

-Do not invoke tests directly via `go test` command because some tests require packer binary to be present in the `./build` directory and will be skipped if it is not present.
+Do not invoke tests directly via `go test` command because some tests require packer plugin binary to be present in the `./build` directory.
+To prevent these tests to be skipped, do this prior running tests directly:

+    make build

 Keys in `internal/sshtest/keys.go` are just dummy (test only) keys, you may receive false positives from security scanners about leaked keys when cloning the repo.

+## Release process

+The release process is fully automated, just push a new tag to the main branch and observe GitHub Actions to make a new release.
+To update plugin in an existing Terraform/Packer project:

+    packer init --upgrade .

 ## LICENSE